Archives: Region

 Winemaking In Italy

-The history of viticulture in Italy dates back to Phoenician and Etruscan settlements of the 8th century BC.
-To the ancient Greeks, Italy was part of an area called Enotria – land of wine.
+The history of viticulture in Italy dates back to Phoenician and Etruscan settlements of the 8th century BCE.
+When Greek settlers arrived, they gave southern Italy the name Oenotria.
 Roman legions are credited with the diffusion of vitis vinifera, the grape vine, throughout the Empire.
-Planting of vines was considered… Read more »
+Planting of vines was considered a reward for conquest, and… Read more »

 Friuli